Risk Factors Dashboard

 We might not succeed in our strategies for investments, acquisitions, dispositions, and other strategic transactions.

-From time to time, we acquire or invest in additional brands or businesses.
-We expect to continue to seek acquisition and investment opportunities that we believe will increase long-term stockholder value, but we may not be able to find investment opportunities, or purchase brands or businesses, at acceptable prices and terms.
-Acquisitions and investments involve risks and uncertainties, including paying more than a brand or business is ultimately determined to be worth; potential difficulties integrating acquired brands and personnel; the possible loss of key customers or employees most knowledgeable about the acquired business; implementing and maintaining consistent U.S. public company standards, controls, procedures, policies, and information systems; exposure to unknown liabilities; business disruption; and management distraction or departure.
+From time to time, we consider acquiring or investing in additional brands or businesses or undertaking other strategic transactions.
+We expect to continue to seek acquisition, investment, and other strategic opportunities that we believe will increase long-term stockholder value, but we may not successfully identify potential acquisition or investment opportunities, identify suitable counterparties willing to transact with us, or consummate the purchase of brands or businesses or other strategic transactions at acceptable prices and terms.
+Acquisitions, investments and other transactions involve risks and uncertainties, including the potential to pay more than a brand or business is ultimately determined to be worth; potential difficulties integrating acquired brands and personnel; if applicable, difficulties in obtaining governmental approvals; the possible loss of key customers or employees most knowledgeable about the acquired business; implementing and maintaining consistent U.S. public company standards, controls, procedures, policies, and information systems; exposure to unknown liabilities; possible business disruption; and possible management distraction or departure.
 We have in the past, and could in the future, incur restructuring charges or record impairment losses on the value of intangible assets resulting from previous acquisitions.
-We have in the past, and could in the future, incur restructuring charges or record impairment losses on the value of goodwill or other intangible assets resulting from previous acquisitions, or the risk of potential losses on equity investments which may also negatively affect our financial results.
+Whether or not completed, the evaluation, negotiation, announcement, or pursuit of any such transactions may

 19